 PROJECT / TARGET FEASIBILITY PRECLINICAL PHASE I PHASE II PHASE IIB PHASE III

-NZ-2HOF NZ-DTX NZ-DOX NZ-IO NZ-Ferring NZ-Belina
+NZ-LIPROCA® DEPOT NZ-DTX NZ-DOX NZ-IO NZ-STING NZ-Belina NZ-Ferring

-The respected Journal of Urology, published by the American Urological Association, has decided to publish a scientific article presenting the results of two clinical trials on prostate cancer using Liproca Depot (NanoZolid® combined with 2-hydroxy-flutamide).
-The two trials have different set-ups and follow-up periods, but both show positive results for the PSA cancer marker, as well as reduced prostate volume without any hormonal side effects.
+The American Urological Association’s Journal of Urology published a scientific article presenting the results of two clinical trials on prostate cancer using Liproca® Depot (NanoZolid® combined with 2-hydroxy-flutamide at https://www.ncbi.nlm.nih.gov/pubmed/28736321.
+The two trials had different set-ups and follow-up periods, but both demonstrated positive results for the PSA cancer marker, as well as reduced prostate volume without any hormonal side effects.
 The principal investigator in both trials, LPC-002 and LPC-003, was Professor Teuvo Tammela, from the Tampere University Hospital in Finland.
-Additional urologists in Sweden and Finland, together with several renowned researchers in the field of radiology and cancer, participated in the trial.
-In summary, the two Phase II trials with a total of 57 patients show that a higher dose of Liproca Depot has stronger effects on PSA and prostate volume, a so-called dose-effect relationship.
+Additional urologists in Sweden and Finland participated in the trial, together with several renowned researchers in the field of radiology and cancer.
+The LPC-003 trial was presented by Professor Teuvo Tammela at the European Association of Urology (EAU) in Munich in 2016.

 About prostate cancer

-The type of treatment being offered to a patient with prostate cancer is determined by the stage and extent of the cancer, as well as by the patient’s general state of health and age.
+The type of treatment being offered to patients with prostate cancer is determined by the stage and extent of the cancer, as well as by the patient’s general state of health and age.
 The alternatives include surgery, radiotherapy or pharmacological treatment.
 Despite technological surgical developments, surgery with removal of the prostate is still associated with side effects such as impotence and incontinence.
 Radiotherapy entails risks of fecal and urinary incontinence, as well as impotence.
 Hormonal treatment produces side effects such as hot flushes, decreased libido, impotence, fatigue and cognitive fatigue.
 After longer treatment, osteoporosis and cardiovascular disease also occur.

 Patients who do not have an aggressive form of cancer receive no treatment at all, but are followed up with regular monitoring, called Active Surveillance.
-For these patients, Liproca Depot may cause tumor regression and prevent continued cancer growth without any of the adverse hormonal side effects caused by systemic therapy or possibly halt or stop the cancer progression avoiding a prostatectomy or radiation with related side effects.
+For these patients, Liproca® Depot may cause tumor regression and prevent continued cancer growth without any of the adverse hormonal side effects caused by systemic therapy or possibly halt or stop the cancer progression avoiding a prostatectomy or radiation therapy with related side effects.